kuddanapavani/Elastic-search-city/README.md

 ## Downloading the data
 click https://www.kaggle.com/GoogleNewsLab/health-searches-us-county to download the data.
 ## Usage
-Can be used for pharmaceutical companies to search the city that most seaches for a particular disease.
+Can be used for pharmaceutical companies to search the city that most seaches for a particular disease so as to sell their products.
 ## check out here
 click this https://wonderful-spence-4d33bc.netlify.com to have a demo.